moonbyt3/starterCLI/README.md

 Usage:

-To create new page type:
+To create new page, type:

 ```
 gen-p PAGENAME